 Leadership Prayer Breakfast

 This annual event, hosted by City in Focus

 , attracts over 1,000 people from all walks of life: public servants, business leaders, not-profit organizations and students.
 Together, we offer support and pray for those who serve in elected positions in our community.
 A Q&A session held after the breakfast concludes the program.

-Every year, our Campus Life and Ministry Team engages students of St. Mark’s and Corpus Christi Colleges in this opportunity to gather with local leaders who have vast experience in prayer and action, participating in God’s work for good in our city and around the world.
+Every year, our students engage in this opportunity to gather with local leaders who have vast experience in prayer and action, participating in God’s work for good in our city and around the world.

 “The [Catholic] Church exhorts her [faithful] that through dialogue and collaboration with the followers of other religions, carried out with prudence and love and in witness to the Christian faith and life, they recognize, preserve and promote the good things, spiritual and moral, as well as the socio-cultural values found among these [persons].”

 - Pope Paul VI, Nostra Aetate [The Relation of the Church to Non-Christian Religions], October 28, 1965, no.2.

 For more information about faith sharing opportunities, please contact the Campus Ministry Office